Best Collar Flea and Tick Preventative

 There are hundreds of species of fleas and ticks.
 And they’re not always easy to spot.
 American dog ticks and brown dog ticks are on the larger end of the spectrum.
 Deer ticks and seed ticks often get overlooked.
 They can be the size of a poppyseed, and you may not see them in your dog’s thick coat.
 While these parasites may be tiny, the problems they bring AREN’T.

 No dog ever has “just one flea.”
 Female fleas lay over 600 eggs throughout their lifetimes.
-While you found one flea, there are thousands more hiding in your dog’s fur, the carpet, and the yard.
+So while you found one flea, there are thousands more hiding in your dog’s fur, the carpet, and the yard.
 Flea and tick prevention is just one part of the puzzle.